HuiHsin-Cheng/Three.js-3D-model-viewer/README.md

 # Tips & tricks

 For local development/testing, consider use [nodemon](https://www.npmjs.com/package/nodemon) package, which auto restart your node application after any modification on your code.
-To install it, use:
+To install it, use :

     sudo npm install -g nodemon